Non-Hermitian adiabatic transport in spaces of exceptional points: Introduction

 To describe the conditions under which this result holds, it is useful to change basis in the evolution equation to the basis of instantaneous generalized eigenvectors of $H(s)$.
-In this basis, the effective Hamiltonian describing evolution is $H'=J+T^{-1}A(s)$, where $J$ is the Jordan block and $A(s)$ is the adiabatic (Berry) connection matrix along the loop at $s$ (details appear below).
-The most generic case is that in which the element $A_{n1}$ of $A$ is nonzero, and then $H'$ is diagonalizable.
-For adiabatic transport on $\cepn$, it is $H'$ (rather than $H$) that determines the dominant mode.
+In this basis, the effective Hamiltonian describing evolution is $H'=J_n+T^{-1}A(s)$, where $A(s)$ is the adiabatic (Berry) connection matrix along the loop at $s$ (details appear below).
+The most generic case is that in which the lower-left element $A_{n1}$ of $A$ is nonzero, and then $H'$ is diagonalizable.
+For adiabatic transport in $\cepn$, it is $H'$ (rather than $H$) that determines the dominant mode.
 We assume that the same mode remains dominant everywhere on the loop, which is ensured if $A_{n1}$ does not touch the negative real axis or zero.
-Our result holds for such loops and when the initial state is this dominant mode.
+Our result holds for such loops and when the initial state vector is this dominant mode.

-In addition, we identify an important subclass of such loops for which adiabatic transport of {\em any} eigenstate of $J+T^{-1}A$ stays in that state for all time.
+In addition, we identify an important subclass of such loops for which adiabatic transport of {\em any} eigenstate of $J_n+T^{-1}A$ stays in that state for all time.
 This consists of loops for which $A(s)=A$ is independent of $s$.
-As long as $A_{n1}$ is not zero, such a ``straight'' loop in $\cepn$ produces the form (\ref{puis_summ}) for each eigenstate, not only the dominant one (the coefficients $a_r$ for $r\neq n$ differ for each eigenstate, however).
-Topologically non-trivial loops of this form exist in $\cepn$, and the holonomy of such a loop is independent of which eigenstate is transported.
+As long as $A_{n1}$ is not zero, such a ``straight'' loop in $\cepn$ produces the form (\ref{puis_summ}) for each eigenstate, not only for the dominant one (the coefficients $a_r$ for $r\neq n$ differ for each eigenstate, however).
+Loops of this form that possess non-zero winding number exist in $\cepn$, and the holonomy (Berry phase factor) of such a loop is independent of which eigenstate of $J_n+T^{-1}A$ is transported.

+We also explain how the effects can be studied experimentally for $n=2$ in two implementations, including one described in Ref.\ \cite{Xu2018}.

+In Sec.\ \ref{deriv}, all the results just outlined are derived step by step, except for some parts that can be skipped without significant loss of understanding and which are relegated to the Appendices.
+Particular emphasis is placed on the simplest case, $n=2$, which we use to give examples.
+In Sec.\ \ref{expt}, we describe the experimental implementations.
+Sec.\ \ref{conclusion} is the Conclusion.